-Subterranean termites can be very serious structural pests of houses.
+Subterranean termites can be very serious structural pests.
 They do not produce fecal pellets like the drywood termites.
 Instead, the entry of subterranean termites into a house is usually revealed by the presence of mud shelter tubes on walls.